Visit National Park Mljet

 Wi-Fi, towels, masks & snorkels

 Tickets for the national park are not included

 Cancel 24 hours in advance for a full refund

 Rewind Dubrovnik is committed to the health and safety of all our guests and partners.
 We disinfect all our gear before and after every tour.
 All guests are provided with hand sanitizer to use as needed during island stops, lunch, etc. Should you need to cancel your tour for any reason, you can receive a full refund up to 24 hours before departure.

 The Seductive Power of Nature

 Situated just an hour and a half of speedboat ride from Dubrovnik, near the peninsula of Pelješac and island of Korčula, Mljet is one of the many must-see locations of the Dalmatian south.

-The richness of its flora and fauna are some of the reasons why in 1960. northwest part of the island, stretching over 3000 ha, became national park.
-With just a quick glimpse from the distance at its dense green vegetation and clean mesmerizing blue sea, hearing chirping of the birds and song of the crickets, you’ll realize you’re entering the unspoiled oasis.
+The richness of its flora and fauna are some of the reasons why in 1960 the Northwest part of the island, stretching over 3000 ha, became a national park.
+With just a quick glimpse from the distance at its dense green vegetation and clean mesmerizing blue sea, hearing the chirping of the birds and song of the crickets, you’ll realize you’re entering the unspoiled oasis.